 Award winning artisan cheesemakers

-The cheese factory at Puxton Park makes the multi-award winning Gorwydd (pronounced Gor-with) Caerphilly.
+The cheese factory at Puxton Park makes the multi-award winning Gorwydd (pronounced Gor-with) Caerphilly and Pitchfork Someset Cheddar.
 The producers use traditional techniques to make this territorial favourite, originating from Southern Wales.
-Milk from our award-winning organic Holstein and Jersey cows is gravity-fed through a direct pipeline from the dairy straight into the factory ready to be made into curds.
+Milk from our award-winning Holstein and Jersey cows is gravity-fed through a direct pipeline from the dairy straight into the factory ready to be made into curds.
 This physical link not only positively influences the quality and texture of the cheese but allows for visitors at Puxton Park to see, with total transparency, how the cheese is made.

 Gorwydd Caerphilly won super gold in the World Cheese Awards, gold in the British Cheese Awards, gold in the Artisan Cheese Awards, gold in the International cheese awards and gold in the Global Cheese Awards in just 2016 alone.
 You can find Gorwydd Caerphilly in the Puxton Farm Shop and Butchers at the deli counter

 Have you got the answers to get out on the other side?

 Are you a future farmer?
 The Puxton Park Maze of Knowledge tests your animal knowhow – do you know why pigs like to roll in the mud or how many tail feathers a peacock has?
 If you can answer the questions you just might get out on the other side!

 Be sure to attend our animal encounter sessions at times throughout the day to learn your stuff before you give it a go (check with reception for seasonal daily schedules).